terraform-aws-modules/terraform-aws-appconfig/examples/ssm-document/README.md

-# Feature Flag AWS AppConfig Example
+# SSM Document AWS AppConfig Example

+### :warning: Note - this example does work at this time due to the Terraform AWS provider lacking support for AppConfig using an SSM Document

 Configuration in this directory creates:

-- Deactivate AWS AppConfig application
-- AWS AppConfig application containing:
-  - (x2) AWS AppConfig environments (`nonprod`/`prod`)
+- AWS AppConfig application containing (x2) AWS AppConfig environments (`nonprod`/`prod`) with configuration stored in an SSM Document
-  - An AppConfig Feature Flag

 ## Usage